pulp/pulp-certguard/README.rst

 ``pulp_certguard`` Plugin
 =========================

-This is the ``pulp_certguard`` Plugin for `Pulp Project 3.0+ <https://pypi.org/project/pulpcore/>`__.
-This plugin provides X.509 certificate based content protection.
-The `CertGuard` authenticates the web request by validating the client certificate passed in the ``SSL_CLIENT_CERTIFICATE`` HTTP header using the CA (Certificate Authority) certificate that it has been configured with.
+This is the ``pulp_certguard`` Plugin for the
+`Pulp Project 3.0+ <https://pypi.org/project/pulpcore/>`__.
+This plugin provides X.509 certificate
+based content protection.
+The `X509CertGuard` authenticates the web request by validating the client certificate passed in the ``SSL_CLIENT_CERTIFICATE`` HTTP header using the CA (Certificate Authority) certificate that it has been configured with.

 All REST API examples bellow use `httpie <https://httpie.org/doc>`__ to perform the requests.
 The ``httpie`` commands below assume that the user executing the commands has a ``.netrc`` file